 However, not everyone is happy just to sit back and gaze over their array of floral delights.
 Many gardeners, I included still love to sow and grow from seed.
 Knowing how important it is to provide varieties of flowers that can be sown for as many months of the year as possible Burpee Europe have introduced two new blooms that both can be sown now and right up to the middle of August.

-Echinacea ‘Sundress’ Coneflowers are always a favourite for the perennial border, not only humans love this plant, but beneficial insects do too!
+Echinacea ‘Sundress’ Coneflowers are always a favourite for the perennial border, not only do humans love this plant, but beneficial insects do too!
 This lovely variety flowers the year after sowing, plants produce an abundance of stunning flowers with pure white flirty petals around a rich golden cone.

 Verbascum ‘Snowy Spires’ Everyone loves a Verbascum, but this one is a real stunner and boy do the bees adore it too!
 Classy and just a little bit sassy, this perennial has crisp pure white florets that dance gracefully atop lush, green foliage. – Seeds available from: Plants Of Distinction and Dobies

 Keep the rest of your plants looking good by regularly deadheading and you’ll enjoy a longer display of blooms.
 Make sure you keep new plants, especially those with little root growth, well-watered and hoe off weeds, which thrive in the warmth and rain.